 - The border area with Somaliland, and within 100km of the border of Somalia (in Ethiopian Somali region)

-- West Guji zone (Oromia) and Gedeo zone (SNNPR)
+- East and West Guji zones (Oromia) and Gedeo zone (SNNPR)

 We advise against all but essential travel to:

-- Remaining areas of Oromia, Sidama, Somali and SNNPR regions.
+- Remaining areas of Amhara, Oromia, Sidama, Somali and SNNPR regions

 You can contact the emergency services in Ethiopia by dialling: